FoundationDB/fdb-kubernetes-operator/docs/manual/debugging.md

 ## Exclusions Not Starting Due to Missing Processes

-Before the operator excludes a process, it checks that the cluster will have a sufficient number of podNames remaining after the exclusion.
-If there are too many missing podNames, you will see reconciliation get requeued with a message of the form: `"Waiting for missing podNames: [storage-1 storage-2 storage-3 storage-4].
+Before the operator excludes a process, it checks that the cluster will have a sufficient number of processes remaining after the exclusion.
+If there are too many missing processes, you will see reconciliation get requeued with a message of the form: `"Waiting for missing processes: [storage-1 storage-2 storage-3 storage-4].
 Addresses to exclude: [10.1.6.69 10.1.6.68]`.
 When this happens, there are a few options to get reconciliation unstuck:

-1. Wait for the missing podNames to come online.
+1. Wait for the missing processes to come online.
 If they are missing for a temporary reason, such as getting rescheduled or being in an initializing state, then once they come online the operator will be able to move forward with the exclusion.
-2. Fix the issue with the missing podNames.
-If the new podNames are not coming up due to a configuration error or something else that is not localized to specific podNames or machines, you should fix that error before doing any exclusions.
+2. Fix the issue with the missing processes.
+If the new processes are not coming up due to a configuration error or something else that is not localized to specific processes or machines, you should fix that error before doing any exclusions.
-3. Replace the missing podNames as well.
-After triggering a replacement, the operator will bring up replacement podNames, and once those podNames come on line all of the podNames can be excluded.
+3. Replace the missing processes as well.
+After triggering a replacement, the operator will bring up replacement processes, and once those processes come on line all of the processes can be excluded.
 4. Manually start an exclusion.
 You can open a CLI and run `exclude 10.1.6.69 10.1.6.68` to start an exclusion without these safety checks.
-Excluding too many podNames can also cause further problems, such as overloading the remaining podNames or leaving the database without enough workers to fulfill the required roles.
+Excluding too many processes can also cause further problems, such as overloading the remaining processes or leaving the database without enough workers to fulfill the required roles.

-The operator will prevent excluding a process if the remaining number of podNames for that process class is less than 80% of the desired number **and** the remaining number is 2+ fewer podNames than the desired number.
+The operator will prevent excluding a process if the remaining number of processes for that process class is less than 80% of the desired number **and** the remaining number is 2+ fewer processes than the desired number.

 ## Reconciliation Not Running